 Like many other geography nerds, I greatly enjoy maps.
 I’ve tried to always keep one on hand, posted prominently where I live.
 Currently, I’ve got a scratch-off US map mounted on the wall (based on the Lambert Azimuthal projection, a not-that-bad equal area projection), which is fun for all of my new travel destinations.

 Two dimensional world maps are inaccurate.
 Always.
-Because it’s impossible to perfectly cast the surface of a three dimensional sphere onto a two dimensional plane, two dimensional maps distort the world in ways that change shapes, angles, and sizes of space (read: countries) relative to each other.
+Because it’s impossible to perfectly cast the surface of a three dimensional sphere onto a two dimensional flat surface, two dimensional maps distort the world in ways that change shapes, angles, and sizes of space (read: countries) relative to each other.
 Some maps are worse at this than others.
 For example, the common Mercator projection is a fairly awful world map.
 Yet, that hasn’t stopped people from using it.

 Hint: Greenland is NOT as big as Africa (Greenland is in Purple.
 Africa is in Red-ish.)